Supreme leader weeps as vast crowd mourns slain general in Tehran

 Britain said Iran’s move was “extremely concerning” and Germany said it would still work to save the pact.

-Since quitting the deal, the United States has imposed new sanctions on Iran, saying it wanted to halt Iranian oil exports, the main source of government revenues.
+After quitting the deal, the United States imposed new sanctions on Iran, saying it wanted to halt Iranian oil exports, the main source of government revenues.
 Iran’s economy has been in freefall as the currency has plunged.

+Trump’s adviser Kellyanne Conway said on Monday that Trump was confident he could renegotiate a new nuclear agreement “if Iran wants to start behaving like a normal country”.

+Tehran has said Washington must return to the existing nuclear pact and lift sanctions before any talks can take place.

 Trump stood by remarks that cultural sites were potential targets, despite criticism from U.S. politicians that this amounted to a threat to commit war crimes.